ukaranji/InterviewQuestion/README.md

 ...and a submit button.

 ## Primary Goal:
 We'd like you to connect this to our backend service that will either accept or reject the signup: https://react-interview-question-backend-evdphnararfqcvcm.canadacentral-01.azurewebsites.net
-The service expects a json body that will conforms to the spec described here: https://react-interview-question-backend-evdphnararfqcvcm.canadacentral-01.azurewebsites.net/swagger
+The service expects a POST request with a json body that conforms to the spec described here: https://react-interview-question-backend-evdphnararfqcvcm.canadacentral-01.azurewebsites.net/swagger

-**Acceptance Criteria:** successful reponse from the backend is shown, either in an alert, or in a console log.
+**Acceptance Criteria:** successful response from the backend is shown, either in an alert, or in a console log.

 ## Secondary Goal:
 Provide some kind of feedback to the user if their input is invalid or rejected.
-   - Bonus: identify what field or fields are invalid and why.
+   - Bonus: Render feedback for a specific inputs separately.

 **Acceptance Criteria:** html elements added to the page that become visible when an error has occured, displaying the error message to the user.

 ## Bonus Goal:
-Implement validation for each field
+Implement local validation for each field
     - Name should not contain numbers or special characters
     - The date of birth must be that of someone who is at least 18 years of age and born after December 31st, 1899
     - User name must be at least 8 characters, start with a letter and not have special characters.